 The family meeting is an important venue to get issues out on the table and build trust and a sense of teamwork across the entire family.
-It can also be a way to begin to teach the next-generation to communicate and work together in a semi-business setting.
+It can also be a way to begin to teach the next generation to communicate and work together in a semi-business setting.

-Most popu lar topics f for a family y meeting: ----------- -------------- -------------- ------------

-Family Vision & Values

-Employment Guidelines

-Spouse Involvement & Input

-Style Differences

-Philanthropy & Giving

-Business Education

-Business Vision & Values

-Spouse Involvement & Input

-Conflict Resolution Skills

-Succession Planning

-Individual Development

-Do's

-Give people advance notice Set the right tone/big picture Get input on topics

-Expect people to be nervous Leave time for socializing Be patient in the process

-Don'ts

-Make it too business focused Worry if someone can't/won't attend
+Most popular topics for a family meeting: Family Vision & Values Employment Guidelines Style Differences Business Education Business Vision & Values Spouse Involvement & Input Philanthropy & Giving Alternative Ways to be Involved Identifying Strengths Conflict Resolution Skills Succession Planning Individual Development Do's Give people advance notice Expect people to be nervous Set the right tone/big picture Leave time for socializing Get input on topics Be patient in the process Don'ts Make it too business focused Worry if someone can't/won't atte end

-Consider seeking "volunteers"- people in the family who want to learn more about the business.
+Consider seeking "volunteers"-- people in the family who want to learn more about the business.
 Have the meeting in an interesting location as an additional incentive for participation.
 Consider having non-family facilitator who is skilled in getting everyone involved to lead the process.
 Most importantly, remember it takes several meetings for people to trust and get the most out of the process.